SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs.md

 1.  <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Administration > Organizations**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Administration**, and then under **Account** select **Organizations**.
 You can also click the **Go To...** menu at the top of the screen and select **Organizations**.
 Kanso-->
 1. Click the row for the org you want to access the credits usage.
-1. Scrow down to **Credits Usage**.
-You can see the total percentage of credits consumed out of the total number of credits allocated.
+1. You can see the total percentage of credits consumed out of the total number of credits allocated in the **Allocation & usage** section.
 1. Click **Open in Account Overview** for detailed child credit usage report for the selected organization.<br/> <img src={useBaseUrl('img/subscriptions/child-credits-usage.png')} alt="child-credits-usage" style={{border:'1px solid gray'}} width="450"/>

 ## View baselines